 Lewis & Clark

-Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony
+Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony (a two-part film)

 The Roosevelts: An Intimate History (seven episodes; learn more)